MasterOminousDev/Ominous-Engine/art/readme.txt

 Final important thing, this is made with the support and love to and from Newgrounds.com.
-Go to newgrounds, we love newgrounds. newgrounds good.
-How many times do I gotta damn say it.
+Go to newgrounds, ninjamuffin99 love newgrounds. newgrounds good.
+How many times do I gotta say it.
 Newgrounds newgrounds newgrounds newgrounds ninjamuffin99 loves Tom Fulp.

 - Zack Loopy